High cholesterol: lowering levels naturally by addressing underlying triggers

 Questions

-How do I lower familial hypercholesterolaemia naturally?
+How can I lower familial hypercholesterolaemia naturally?

 Does coconut oil cause high cholesterol?